masuday/Blupf90TutorialStandard/genomic_gblup.md

 ### Remarks

 This method will work correctly unless non-genotyped animals have phenotypes.
 So what will happen when non-genotyped animals have observations?
 The non-genotyped animals will be included in the equations and have some solutions.
 However, the solutions are nonsense because those animals are not related to the other animals, and the estimates are just artifact.
 The user is responsible for the data used in GBLUP.

 Genomic relationship matrix as a external text file
 ---------------------------------------------------

 As explained in the previous chapter, the user can supply $\mathbf{G}^{-1}$ as a text file.
-The users should prepare the file by themselves using external software like R.
-In this case, BLUPF90 doesn't need the marker file.
+The users should prepare the file by themselves using external software like R. In this case, BLUPF90 does not need the marker file.

 The text file contains 3 columns: 1) row index, 2) column index, and 3) the value of the element in $\mathbf{G}^{-1}$.
 Only the lower or upper triangular part is needed; the program stops if the file has the entire matrix.
 The data file should be renumbered; only numerical expressions are allowed for an ID of genotyped animal and it should be corresponding to the index in the file of $\mathbf{G}^{-1}$.

 ### Numerical example

 Here we will use the same example as the previous section to use the external text file.
 There are 15 genotyped animals but only the first 11 animals have phenotypes.
 The external file of $\mathbf{G}^{-1}$ (`ginverse6.txt`) is too large to show here.
 Only the first some rows will be presented.
 The whole file is available at <https://githib.com/masuday/data> on Github.

 ~~~~~
 1 1 8.227580098846